 The changes mean the Claimant Count has become a less reliable indicator of changes in labour market performance at both the local and national level.
-The Office for National Statistics (ONS) are currently running a consultation on the design of a potential new measure.
+The Strategic Insight Team will to continue to monitor the metric development in this area.

-The average journey time from the Heart of Slough to M4 J6 during evening peak time (Mon-Fri 16:30-18:30) as at the end of Jun-19 was 10 min 04 seconds.
-This is slower than the previous quarter of 7 min 48 seconds, and also slower than this time last year of 7 mins 22 seconds.
+The average journey time from the Heart of Slough to M4 J6 during evening peak time (Mon-Fri 16:30-18:30) as at the end of Sept-19 was 7 min 33 seconds.
+This is an improvement from the previous quarter of 10 min 33 seconds, and in line with this time last year.